ShareFacebook Twitter AddThis

 The French term for baking something wrapped in dough.
 For instance, Brie wrapped in puff pastry.

 To combine gently, usually refers to incorporating egg whites into a mixture.
-It is done by bringing the spatula through the center of the mix and back up.
-Typically called for in mousse recipes.
+It is done by bringing the spatula through the centre of the mix and back up.